Hayward Air Rally

 Competition

 The specifics of the rally course are released at the rally briefing.
 Participants flight plan for the course and produce flight time and fuel consumption estimates for each leg of the rally.
-Scoring is based upon the performance of the accomplished flight against the pre-flight estimates, course checkpoint identification, and navigation equipment used.
+Scoring is based upon the performance of the accomplished flight against the pre-flight estimates, course checkpoint identification (the aforementioned scavenger hunt), and navigation equipment used.
 Details on the competition structure may be found via the About links above.

 Challenge